-The Arizona Workforce and Education Visualization clearly communicates how our economy is evolving, and what that means for Arizona’s workers and learners.
-View current and projected growth in industries and occupations, as well as pathways to better jobs by county and statewide.
+The Arizona Education and Workforce Visualization dynamically communicates how our economy is evolving, and what that means for Arizona’s workers and learners.
+Participants can view current and projected growth in industries and occupations as well as pathways to better jobs by industry within counties and the state as a whole.
+They can also see how well students are being prepared by the education system.

 The Visualization in Action

-The tool pinpoints key roles that will be in high demand — including industrial engineers, industrial machine mechanics, mechanical engineers, and software developers.
-Recognizing that local talent production is insufficient to meet future needs, she can proactively draft strategies to recruit talent from nearby Maricopa and Pima counties, work with educators to expand local training programs, and create upskilling opportunities for the existing workforce.
+The tool highlights key occupations expected to experience the highest demand, including industrial engineers, industrial machinery mechanics, mechanical engineers, and software developers.
+Recognizing that the local talent pipeline will fall short of future needs, the team can take proactive measures to attract workers from neighboring Maricopa and Pima counties, expand regional training programs, and offer upskilling opportunities for the existing workforce.

 Statewide Takeaways